-\\\\(USE BELOW WHEN IT IS ANTICIPATED THAT ROYALTIES MAY BE PAID IN CONNECTION WITH CONTRACT WORK.)\\\\ b.
-Royalties c.
-Submission of Electronic Funds Transfer Information with Offer, FAR Clause 52.232-38 (Jul 2013).
+(USE BELOW WHEN IT IS ANTICIPATED THAT ROYALTIES MAY BE PAID IN CONNECTION WITH CONTRACT WORK.)

+b.
+Royalties

 The offeror shall furnish information concerning royalties which are anticipated to be paid in connection with performance of work under the proposed contract.